mvolkmann/blog/src/smalltalk.md

       src="/blog/assets/cuis-smalltalk-logo.png?v={{pkg.version}}">
   </div>

+  Other Smalltalk implementations include

+  - <a href="https://amber-lang.net" target="_blank">Amber</a>

+    This is a language that is "deeply inspired by Smalltalk".
+    It compiles to JavaScript.

+  - <a href="https://github.com/dolphinsmalltalk" target="_blank">Dolphin Smalltalk</a>
+  - <a href="https://www.gnu.org/software/smalltalk/" target="_blank">GNU Smalltalk</a>
+  - <a href="https://github.com/nikboyd/hoot-smalltalk#hoot-smalltalk" target="_blank">Hoot Smalltalk</a>

+    This runs on the Java Virtual Machine and uses some Java features.

+  - <a href="https://www.cincomsmalltalk.com/main/" target="_blank">Cincom Smalltalk</a>
+  - <a href="https://www.instantiations.com/vast-platform/" target="_blank">VAST Platform</a>

+    VAST stands for "VisualAge SmallTalk" and is provided by Instantiations.

+  - <a href="https://gemtalksystems.com/products/gs64/" target="_blank">GemStone/S</a>

   Cuis supports TrueType fonts, whereas Squeak and Pharo do not.

   The Cuis mascot is southern mountain cavy which is a "tailless rodents with